 - Evaluation of sundry structures like the patio, balconies, and driveways

-While a lot of aspects are checked during a pre-purchase inspection, a lot of the buyers would ask their inspectors to check for pest damage by termites as well during their inspection.
-While this may cost slightly more than a standard inspection charge, it is generally advisable to get it done as well, given how much damage pests could also create to the property that you are considering.
+While a lot of aspects are checked during a pre-purchase inspection, a lot of the buyers would ask their inspectors to check for damage by termites during their inspection.
+While this may cost slightly more than a standard inspection charge, it is generally advisable to get it done as well, given how much damage pests could also create to the property you are considering.

 We hope this article has given you an insight into all the how’s and whys of a pre-purchase inspection.
-You should now be able to consider all the aspects involved before getting one done before you purchase your home.
-Hope you have a great experience in buying your dream property!
+You should now be able to consider all the aspects involved before obtaining one.